g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 At any given time, one environment is active (serving production traffic) while the other is inactive (ready for updates or rollback).
 Initially, the blue environment is active, serving the current version of the application to users.
 Meanwhile, the green environment remains inactive, allowing for updates, testing, and preparation for the next release.

 ### Rolling Out Updates
-When a new update is ready for deployment, it is implemented on the inactive green environment.
+When a new update is ready for deployment, it is implemented in the inactive green environment.
 The green environment undergoes thorough testing, including functional testing, integration testing, performance testing, and user acceptance testing, to ensure the update meets quality standards.
 Once testing is successful and the green environment is verified as stable, traffic is gradually shifted from the blue to the green environment.

 ### Transitioning Traffic
 Traffic redirection is typically managed through load balancers or routing rules.
 Initially, only a small portion of traffic is routed to the green environment to minimize risk and allow for monitoring of performance and user experience.
 As confidence in the new version grows, more traffic is directed to the green environment until it becomes the primary production environment.

-### Active and Inactive Roles
+### Active and inactive roles
 After traffic is successfully transitioned to the green environment, it becomes the new active environment.
 Meanwhile, the blue environment, which previously served as the active environment, is now inactive.
 The inactive environment serves as a backup or rollback option in case issues arise with the new version.
 The roles of the environments are then swapped, with the inactive becoming active and vice versa, ready for the next update cycle.

-### Continuous Monitoring and Improvement
+### Continuous monitoring and improvement
 Throughout the deployment cycle, continuous monitoring of both environments is essential to ensure performance, stability, and user experience.

 Any issues or anomalies detected in either environment are addressed promptly to maintain service quality.
 Feedback from users and stakeholders is collected and used to inform future updates and improvements, thus perpetuating the cycle of continuous enhancement.

 Overall, the continuous cycle of blue-green deployment enables organizations to achieve rapid, reliable, and efficient updates to their applications or services while ensuring minimal disruption to users.
 By maintaining two identical environments and alternating between them, blue-green deployment provides a robust framework for deploying updates safely and efficiently.

-### Benefits of Continuous Cycle approach to organizations
+### Benefits of the Continuous Cycle Approach to Organizations
 This approach allows organizations to:

 * Minimize Downtime: By switching traffic gradually between environments, blue-green deployment ensures that users experience minimal or zero downtime during updates.
 * Reduce Risk:The ability to quickly switch back to the previous version (blue environment) in case of issues with the new version (green environment) reduces the risk of service disruptions.
 * Ensure quality: Thorough testing in the green environment before transitioning traffic ensures that updates meet quality standards and perform as expected.
 * Achieve Continuity: The continuous cycle of updates ensures that the application remains up-to-date with evolving requirements and market trends.
-* Improve resilience: Having an inactive environment ready to take over in case of failures enhances the resilience of the deployment process.
+* Improve resilience: Having an inactive environment ready to take over in case of failure enhances the resilience of the deployment process.
 * Enable Rapid Iteration: With a streamlined deployment process, organizations can iterate on updates more rapidly, responding quickly to feedback and market demands.

 For example:
 After the green environment becomes the new live version, the development team starts preparing the next update in the now-inactive blue environment.
 This cycle continues, with updates being deployed to the green environment, tested, and then switched over to become the new live version.

-## Types of Deployment
+## Types of deployment

 In software development and deployment, various strategies are used to manage updates, releases, and maintenance of applications.
 Each deployment strategy has its advantages and challenges.
 Let's explore the different types of deployment, including blue-green deployment, and provide examples where necessary:

 ### Blue-Green Deployment

 Blue-green deployment involves maintaining two identical environments, with one serving as the active production environment (blue) and the other as the staging environment for updates (green).
-Updates are deployed to the green environment and then gradually switched over to become the new production environment.
+Updates are deployed to the green environment and then gradually switched over to the new production environment.

 For example:
 Consider a large e-commerce platform that uses blue-green deployment.
 The blue environment hosts the current live version of the website, while the green environment is used for deploying updates.
 When the development team wants to roll out a new feature, they deploy it to the green environment, thoroughly test it, and then gradually switch traffic from blue to green.
 If any issues arise, traffic can be quickly redirected back to the blue environment.

 ### Canary Deployment
 Canary deployment involves rolling out updates to a small subset of users before making them available to the entire user base.
-This allows for early feedback and detection of issues before widespread deployment.
+This allows for early feedback and the detection of issues before widespread deployment.

 For example:
 A social media platform adopts canary deployment to test a new feature.
 Initially, the feature is made available to a small group of users, such as beta testers or internal employees.
 If the feature receives positive feedback and shows no issues, it is gradually rolled out to a larger audience.
 This approach helps mitigate risks by identifying and addressing issues early in the deployment process.